-Some rapid-fire questioning by Mr. Barger on the legality of wire-tapping finally brought from Mr. Fly this remark: "You can't put the FCC in jail the chairman in but you can put the chairman in jail and a lot of people would like to do it!"
-Later, he said "everybody" had been blamed for Pearl Harbor and "they didn't get around to blaming us until a year Rep. Miller read portions of a letter written March 7, 1942, to President Roosevelt by Chairman Vinson (D-Ga.) of the House Naval Affairs Committee declaring val Affairs Committee declaring that Mr. Fly was hampering the armed services.
+Some rapid-fire questioning by Mr. Barger on the legality of wiretapping finally brought from Mr. Flv this remark:

+"You can't put the FCC in jail but you can put the chairman in jail and a lot of people would like to do it!"
+Later, he said "everybody" had been blamed for Pearl Harbor and "they didn't get around to blaming us until a year later".

+Rep. Miller read portions of a letter written March 7, 1942, to President Roosevelt by Chairman Vinson (D-Ga.) of the House Naval Affairs Committee declaring that Mr. Fly was hampering the armed services.
 Mr. Fly said: "I never knew of that letter until after this Committee introduced it."
-Rep. Magnuson commented that he had been a member of the House Naval Affairs Committee edge the letter's subject never came before the whole Committee.
+Rep. Magnuson commented that he had been a member of the House Naval Affairs Committee for seven years and to his knowledge the letter's subject never came before the whole Committee.
 "Adm.
-Hooper's fingers. for seven years and to his knowl-
+Hooper's fingerprints

-\mathbf{Y} OUR AIR EXPRESS shipments ought to be handled like hot potatoes, not "parked" on the floor awaiting a "routine" afternoon pick-up.
+Y OUR AIR EXPRESS shipments ought to be handled like hot potatoes, not "parked" on the floor awaiting a "routine" afternoon pick-up.
 Pack early, phone immediately, and avoid end-of-the-day congestion when Airline traffic is at its peak.
 That's the way to get fastest delivery by AIR EXPRESS.

 You're paying for speed . . .
 GET ALL YOU CAN!
 It's easy.
-SHIP WHEN READY!
+Ship when ready!